osamuaoki/imediff/README.md

 Since this is packaged with setuptools, I recommend to create a wheel package first and install it with `pip` or `pipx` to the system.

-You must have the full python3 environment.
+You must have the full python 3.9 environment.
 Corresponding packages for the following Debian packages are needed.

 * python3-minimal  -- include all the Python standard libraries (curses, gettext)